princessmaximacenter/cromwell/docs/cromwell_features/HogFactors.md

 - A final group submits workflows under hog group "Z".
 - Alas, even though hog group "Z" is not running anything yet, we cannot start their workflows because we're at the global maximum of 100,000.

-- Perhaps we should have set the hog factor higher...?
+In other words, perhaps we should have set the hog factor higher...?

 ##### So what now?